at-wat/actions-runner/README.md

 Due to the upstream changes [actions/runner#1494](https://github.com/actions/runner/pull/1494) and [actions/runner#1558](https://github.com/actions/runner/pull/1558), **runner config must be recreated** to avoid infinite update loop.

+Make sure `config.sh` from this repository is up-to-date when recreating the config.

 ## example usage

 Read https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners to understand usual configuration of the hosted-runner.